saltstack/salt/doc/topics/tutorials/starting_states.rst

 The second and fourth lines are the start of the State Declarations, so they are using the pkg and service states respectively.
 The pkg state manages a software package to get installed via the system's native package manager, and the service state manages a system daemon.

-Below the pkg and service lines are the function to run.
+The third and fifth lines are the function to run.
 This function defines what state the named package and service should be in.
 Here the package is to be installed, and the service should be running.

-Finally, on line 6, is the word ``require``.
-This is called a Requisite Statement, and it makes sure that the Apache service is only started after the successful installation of the apache package.
+Finally, on line six, is the word ``require``.
+This is called a Requisite Statement, and it makes sure that the Apache service is only started after a successful installation of the apache package.

 .. _`YAML`: http://yaml.org/spec/1.1/